brijs/udacity-self-driving-project-1/README.md

 ## Training

-See below for a summary of all the training runs. **Experiment2** yielded the best performance.
+See below for a summary of all the training runs (total 3). **Experiment2** yielded the best performance.

 ### Reference experiment

 Some observations:
- - The `total_loss` jumped up signicantly to 350 after the warmup window (250 steps).
+ - The `total_loss` jumped up signicantly to ~350 after the warmup window (250 steps).
 This looks to be due to the sudden jump in the `regularization_loss` at the `learning rate` transition point from warmup to cosine decay.
- - After 2500 steps, the `total_loss` plateaued at ~247.
+ - After 2500 steps (end of training), the `total_loss` plateaued at ~247.

- This chart below shows the **reference** run (and also **experiment0** run, with Adam optimizer & additional aspect ratios. (*Note - experiment0 is included alongside reference to indicate the improvement. experiment1 and 2 are an order(or 2) of mangitude better so they are plotted separately below*)
+ This chart below shows the **reference** run (and also **experiment0** run, with Adam optimizer & additional aspect ratios. (*Note - experiment0 is included alongside reference to indicate the improvement.
+Subsequent experiments i.ie experiment1 and 2 are an order(or 2) of mangitude better so they are plotted separately below for better visualization*)

 ![Eval](screenshots/Loss_ref_exp0.jpg)
 Figure 3: Reference & Experiment0 Loss